2016 ARTICLE I

 Section 3: REQUIREMENTS

-The Executive Director and/or the Membership Chairperson will review each application for membership.
+The Executive Director will review each application for membership.
 Membership classification will be based on the applicant’s experience.
+In the absence of the Executive Director, the Membership Chair will review each application for membership.

 Section 4: ELECTED OFFICE